 The projector is preset with several predefined application modes so that you can choose one to suit your operating environment and input source picture type.
-To select a operation mode that suits your need, press Mode.
+To select a operation mode that suits your need, press MODE.
 The picture modes available for different types of signals are shown below.
-See "Application Mode" on page 29 for details.